kubermatic/fubectl/README.md

 ---

 ## Extra!
-Do you wan't to have the current kubecontext in your prompt?:
+Do you want to have the current kubecontext in your prompt?:
 ```bash
 export PS1="\[$(kube_ctx_name)\] $PS1"
 ```